|Cedar River, MI|

 The River and Harbor Acts of October 27, 1965 authorized the construction of Cedar River State Harbor near the entrance to the river.
 The harbor serves as a harbor of refuge and offers transient and seasonal slips with modern amenities.
 A flashing green light is now displayed from a post on the outer end of the west pier.

 All that is left of the community that grew up to support the saw mill on Cedar River are two churches and a few residences along M-35.
-The faux lighthouse that is part of the Lighthouse Pub and the keeper’s dwelling, hidden in trees on the opposite side of the highway, are the only indications that a formal lighthouse once stood along the banks of the river.
+The faux lighthouse that is part of restaurant and the keeper’s dwelling, hidden in trees on the opposite side of the highway, are the only indications that a formal lighthouse once stood along the banks of the river.

 Head Keepers: Clifford W. Sanderson (1889 – 1890), Ole Hansen (1890), Hans L.Hansen (1890), Jacob Young (1890), Gustavus Umberham (1890 – 1901), Nelson Knudsen (1901 – 1922).